 reconstitution of plant licensing and design basis, as needed

-For example, the review of the emergency preparedness program should assess whether all applicable regulatory requirements for onsite and offsite exercises are met prior to the plant to an operating status.
+For example, the review of the emergency preparedness program should assess whether all applicable regulatory requirements for onsite and offsite exercises are met prior to the plant returning to an operating status.

 The Inspection Plan should be reviewed and modified, as necessary, on at least a quarterly basis to ensure that the inspection schedule is optimized with anticipated plant activities.